Our locals agree and disagree about outdoor adventure in Kentucky.

 Eddie Bruner is a local cycling enthusiast who loves cycling in all seasons, however his favorite season to ride the roads here is the summer.
 “It’s summer for me.” said Bruner when asked about his preferences.
 “Hart County is best in full bloom.
 The greener, the better.”

-Eddie is the current president of Cave Country Trails, a local initiative to create a regional network of biking, hiking, equestrian, and water trails to connect communities and make the Mammoth Cave Area and South Central Kentucky a more attractive outdoor destination and place to live.
+Eddie is the past president of Cave Country Trails, a local initiative to create a regional network of biking, hiking, equestrian, and water trails to connect communities and make the Mammoth Cave Area and South Central Kentucky a more attractive outdoor destination and place to live.
 This initiative also promotes healthy lifestyles within the region.

 Eddie and Cave Country Trails have been led the charge for the extension of US Bike Route 23 into Kentucky.
 The Kentucky portion of USBR23 runs from the southern border with Tennessee in Simpson County – all the way to Hodgenville in Larue County.
 Find out more about USBR 23 & other cycling options in our area here.

 McKenna Vierstra grew up as a local farm kid and has spent most of her adult life continuing to pursue life in the outdoors.
 While her preferred method of trail transportation is horseback riding, she does spend time backpacking, hiking and paddling.

 McKenna defends the fall as being the best time for the trails in Hart County.
 “You just can’t beat the cooler weather for making the trails more pleasant to enjoy.
 You also have the beauty of the changing leaves, which is always inspiring.”
 McKenna has also earned a Fine Arts degree from Western Kentucky University.
 “Art and the outdoors are just a natural fit for me.”